-Before Spanish conquerors brought standardized formal education to Ecuador (see History and Myth), regional inhabitants transmitted values, skills, beliefs, and historical knowledge to younger generations through stories and myths (see History and Myth).
+Before Spanish conquerors brought standardized formal education to Ecuador (see p.
+2-3 of History and Myth), regional inhabitants transmitted values, skills, beliefs, and historical knowledge to younger generations through stories and myths (see p.
+15 of History and Myth).
 Elders also taught children practical skills in crafts and trades such as fishing, hunting, and masonry.
-Under Incan rule in the 15th century (see History and Myth), indigenous Ecuadorians learned the Incas' Quechua language, which served as a lingua franca (see Language and Communication).
+Under Incan rule in the 15th century (see p.
+2 of History and Myth), indigenous Ecuadorians learned the Incas' Quechua language, which served as a lingua franca (see p.
+2 of Language and Communication).
 Formal education was primarily limited to the Incan nobility at that time.